 2. Experiment with Cropped and Chaotic Typography

 In the past, we saw designers use careful, conventional typography as if they were afraid to break the rules.
-In 2019, however, you should expect designers to create unruly typography as a way to catch customers’ fleeting attention.
+Now, however, you should expect designers to create unruly typography as a way to catch customers’ fleeting attention.

 For example, chaotic typography conveys a sense of drama to the viewer.